Yes, I Wrote and Published a Novel. Here’s How.

 At my desk.
 From 9 pm to 11 pm.
 Every night.
 For ten months.

 Well, almost every night.
 I stuck to Chuck Wendig’s plan: 350 words a day, weekends off (although once I got rolling, I no longer wanted to take weekends off).

 I also added a caveat: That 350 words a day had to be related to the novel in some way, but it didn’t have to be words I intended to appear in the finished novel.
-If I needed to spend two hours just planning the next scene, or working out a character’s backstory or motivations, that’s what I did.
+If I needed to spend two hours just planning the next scene, or working out a character’s backstory or motivations, or on worldbuilding, that’s what I did.

 I also had to spend the entire two hours at my desk, unless I was sick.
 Then I could write in bed and go to sleep early if I needed to.

 Some days, I got 350 words down in the first fifteen minutes.
 Other days, I spent every second of those two hours fighting for each word, wringing them out one by one.

 The point was to be there with the book.
 If I did that, I won.
 If I missed a day, I got back in the saddle the next.
 That was all.

 My husband deserves another shout-out here for being wholly supportive of this process, even though it meant (and means) two hours a day he doesn’t see me.
 Supportive people are a must.